t-murano/Quicker/README.md

 ```

 ##License
-Simple chat application is released under the MIT License.
+Quicker is released under the MIT License.